hamshif/wield-data/README.md

 This is a super repository (git submodule) for use in cloud data projects such as datalake It's used to version control code in different languages and frameworks organized in independent repositories

+ssh
+=
+For git submodules to work create a local ssh key
+1. Create a GitHub user
+2. Create an ssh key `ssh-keygen`
+3. Add your public key to GitHub

 Git
 =
 ```